shenyijiang7/shenyijiang7.github.io/_pages/about.md

 **UCSB Disabled Student Program | Notetaker** (*2024.09 - 2025.01*)
 - Enhance note-taking efficiency by delivering 70+ comprehensive notes to support 10+ students
 - Demonstrate attention to detail and reliability by implementing structured formats and adapting to specific needs

+**TOEFL | Individual Tutor** (*2023.07 - Present*)
+- Mentored 10+ students, achieving an average score improvement of 3 point in TOEFL speaking by founding an independent initiative
+- Guide Chinese undergraduate students in developing personalized study plans for TOEFL exams, contributing to multiple successful admission to U.S. graduate schools

 💼 Internship